PAA Honored Members

 2017 Honored Member

-Joseph E. Potter is a professor of sociology and faculty research associate at the Population Research Center at the University of Texas at Austin.
-He holds a BA in Economics from Yale University (1968), an MPA in Economics and Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University (1973) and a PhD in Economics from Princeton University (1975).
+Joseph E. Potter was a professor of sociology and faculty research associate at the Population Research Center at the University of Texas at Austin.
+He held a BA in Economics from Yale University (1968), an MPA in Economics and Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University (1973) and a PhD in Economics from Princeton University (1975).

 Finally, Joe’s attention to women’s contraceptive preferences, rather than simply their contraceptive use, has led to research findings demonstrating the substantial barriers women face as they seek their preferred methods of contraception.